wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/5-exercise.md

-In this exercise, you will create a Power Automate environment by completing the following steps:
+In this exercise, you'll create a Power Automate environment by completing the following steps:

-1. To complete this exercise, ensure that your account meets the [licensing criteria](https://docs.microsoft.com/power-platform/admin/create-environment#who-can-create-environments/?azure-portal=true).
+1. To complete this exercise, ensure that your account meets the licensing criteria discussed here in the [Who can create environments](https://docs.microsoft.com/power-platform/admin/create-environment#who-can-create-environments/?azure-portal=true) section.
-If necessary, sign up for a [trial account](https://flow.microsoft.com/#home-signup/?azure-portal=true).
+If necessary, sign up for a [trial Power Automate account](https://flow.microsoft.com/#home-signup/?azure-portal=true).

 2. Sign in to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/?azure-portal=true).